MinalBonde/task-manager-api/README.md

 # Task-Manager-API
-Built in Node js, MongoDB which can be tested from postman and performs following functionalities:
+Built in Node js, MongoDB which can be tested from postman and performs following functionalities: <br />
-1.Create user with details name, email address, password 2.Stores tasks for the logged in user with its description and status 3.Provide filtering ,pagination, sorting of tasks for the logged in user 4.Allows user to upload profile picture for customize sizes using multer and sharp packages.
+1.Create user with details name, email address, password <br />
+2.Stores tasks for the logged in user with its description and status <br />
+3.Provide filtering ,pagination, sorting of tasks for the logged in user <br />
+4.Allows user to upload profile picture for customize sizes using multer and sharp packages. <br />
-5.provide sending Email feature using sendGrid module.
+5.provide sending Email feature using sendGrid module. <br />

 How to run this API :
 1. Prod version of API is running at https://minal-task-manager.herokuapp.com/ <br />